Welcome to Room 15!

 The warm fuzzy classroom management system was created to reward students for good choices and to hold students accountable for their less desirable choices.
 Students will store their warm fuzzies in cups (generously donated by Coffee Bean and Tea Leaf) on their desks and will cash in for reward coupons at the end of each month.
 There are four levels of coupons: 25, 50, 100, and 200.
 All cups will be emptied at the end of the month to give the students a fresh start for the next month.
 Any fuzzies not spent will be recorded for future use.

 Room 15 students will have homework everyday - a simple half sheet with language arts on one side and math on the other.
+(Students should also be reading for at least 20 minutes per night.)
 Homework allows students to practice and reinforce what is learned in school.
 Although homework is your child's responsibility, I encourage you to make sure he/she completes all assignments neatly and carefully.
 Each day, students who turn in their completed homework on time will earn a warm fuzzy; students who do not will owe a warm fuzzy.
 Students who have a perfect homework record for the whole week will earn one additional sparkly warm fuzzy!

 In accordance with the Common Core State Standards for Second Grade, the following curricular areas will be covered this year.
 To view the standards in detail, please go to Room 15's links and click on Content Standards for Second Grade.

-LANGUAGE ARTS ~ The Daily 5 & Writer's Workshop
+LANGUAGE ARTS ~ Houghton Mifflin Harcourt California Journeys, The Daily 5, & Writer's Workshop

 The Daily 5 is a framework for structuring literacy time so students develop habits of reading, writing, and working independently.
 Students select from five authentic reading and writing choices, working independently toward personalized goals, while the teacher meets individual needs through whole-group and small-group instruction, as well as one-on-one conferring.
 These choices include: Read to Self, Work on Writing, Reading to Someone, Listen to Reading, and Word Work.